violettalappy/PROTO-PPE/PPE-CPP-202401-A/docs/QSGMANUAL.md

 # Design Philosophy
 The design philosophy as one single header file for more easily access

+I don't know much about CMAKE, so I won't use any goddamn complicated confusing over the top features

 # Setup
 - Create folder named "project"
 - Use cd command into "project" folder